-The District agrees to make personal accidental death and dismemberment group insurance available to employees at no cost to the District.
+The District agrees to make AD&D group insurance available to employees at no cost to the District

 Section 8.
-Part-Time Classified Benefits
+Part-Time Classified Employee Benefits

-- A. Regular District employees who have received management approval to work a reduced work week or part-time schedule and who work a minimum of 40 hours per pay period and participate in the Public Employees Retirement System are entitled to receive the following benefits on the same terms as full time regular District employees:
+Regular District employees who have received management approval to work a reduced work week or part-time schedule and who work a minimum of forty (40) hours per pay period, and participate in the California Public Employees' Retirement System (PERS) are entitled to receive the following benefits on the same terms as full time regular District employees: medical, vision care, dental, life insurance, and disability insurance.
+They may also participate in any classified employee benefit program wholly funded through employee contributions for which they are eligible under the terms of the agreement with the provider (e.g., optional personal AD&D insurance).

-- 1. Medical

-- 2. Vision Care

-- Dental

-- 4. Life Insurance

-- 5. Disability Insurance

-B. They may also participate in any classified employee benefit program wholly funded through employee contributions for which they are eligible under the terms of the agreement with the provider (i.e., optional Personal Accidental Death and Dismemberment Insurance).